-As noted above, CSA-PI workshops are based on the consensus of impressions, comments, opinions, and perspectives of the workshop teams of the workshop teams.
-The benefit of the workshop is to get issues out on the table so management and the team participants can evaluate, research, clarify, and ultimately verify the observations expressed.
+As noted above, CSA-PI workshops are based on the consensus of impressions, comments, opinions, and perspectives of the workshop teams.
+The benefit of the workshop is to get issues out so management and the team participants can evaluate, research, clarify, and ultimately verify the observations expressed.
 Management responds by working with employees and developing concrete corrective actions that the workshop team and management determine have validity to pursue.
-CSA-PI is a multi-step process: First, Internal Audit acts as facilitators to flush out strengths and concerns from the participants in meeting department objectives.
+CSA-PI is a multi-step process: First, the Internal Audit Department acts as facilitators to flush out strengths and concerns from the participants in meeting department objectives.
 Secondly, management and the teams evaluate the workshop results.
 Thirdly, management and the team develop concrete corrective actions in an action plan.
-Management implements the action plans and ensures they are provided to workshop participants and to all employees.
-Lastly, Internal Audit will pursue any control concerns that come out of the workshops.
+Management implements the action plan and ensures they are provided to workshop participants and to all employees.
+Lastly, the Internal Audit Department will pursue any control concerns that come out of a CSA-PI workshop, either through a separate audit, or discussions with management as considered warranted.